nextcloud/vm/README.md

 <br />
 **A:** Extract the VM again and start over.
 The script can not be run twice in a row.

-**Q:** Does automatic update update Ubuntu and Nextcloud?
+**Q: Does automatic update update Ubuntu and Nextcloud?**
 <br />
 **A:** if you want automatic updates of both Ubuntu and Nextcloud then check out this blog post: https://www.techandme.se/nextcloud-update-is-now-fully-automated/

-**Q:** Can I enable-disable automatic update later of OS/Nextcloud?
+**Q: Can I enable-disable automatic update later of OS/Nextcloud?**
 <br />
 **A:** Yes, it's controlled by a cronjob.
 Just disable the cronjob to disable automatic updates.

-**Q:** How to backup?
+**Q: How to backup?**
 <br />
-**A:** There afre several ways.
-We recomend rsync to a NAS or similar.
+**A:** There are several ways.
+We recomend Rsync to a NAS or similar.
 You can find a script here: https://www.techandme.se/rsync-backup-script/

-**Q:**  Can I install in a VM with a NAT and port redirection of port 443 & 10000 & 22?
+**Q:  Can I install in a VM with a NAT and port redirection of port 443 & 10000 & 22?**
 <br />
 **A:** Yes, check this out: https://www.techandme.se/publish-your-server-online/